bergesinstitute/graf-method/book-4-unit-1.md

 *Mi tío es de California.*

-Aquí tenemos algunas expresiones temporales que típicamente usamos con el presente:
+Aquí tenemos algunas expresiones temporales que típicamente usamos con el presente.
+Here are some time expressions that we typically use with the present tense.

     Normalmente